 One of the main things that is needed by all Jiu Jitsu athletes is a simple first aid kit.

-Now, I'm not talking about carrying something that resembles the back of an ambulance, or that resides on the wall at the workplace.
+Now, I'm not talking about carrying something that resembles the back of an ambulance, or resides on the wall at the workplace.
 That's just plain ridiculous.
-I'm talking about something simple as a Tupperware container with some items that will help you stay on the right side of your coach and teammates, and prepare you for any mishaps on the mat.
+I'm talking about something as simple as a Tupperware container with some items that will help you stay on the right side of your coach and teammates, and prepare you for any mishaps on the mat.

 Item 1 - Nail Clippers